commanderx16/x16-docs/X16 Reference - Appendix A - Sound.md

 * Synopsis: Sets the BPM, the number of quarter notes per minute
 * Syntax: `T<1-255>`

-High tempo values and short notes tend to have inaccurate timing due to rounding error.
-The minimum resolution for a note being played or released is 1/60th of a second (a frame), so fast notes at higher tempos will have a tendency to play too fast.
+High tempo values and short notes tend to have inaccurate lengths due to quantization error.
+Delays within a string do keep track of fractional frames so the overall playback length should be relatively consistent.

 Low tempo values that cause delays (lengths) to exceed 255 frames will also end up being inaccurate.
 For very long notes, it may be better to use legato to string several together.